Pikeville Weather Forecast - NewsBreak

 Pikeville Weather Forecast

-PIKEVILLE, NC(Updated at 8am ET)Here's your weather forecast for the next four days.
+PIKEVILLE, KY(Updated at 8am ET)Here's your weather forecast for the next four days.

+Patchy fog then sunny during the day; while partly cloudy then areas of fog overnight

 Mostly sunny then chance of showers and thunderstorms during the day; while chance of showers and thunderstorms then partly cloudy overnight